Information about Cebu

 One cannot simply talk about Cebu without mentioning one of the grandest and biggest celebrations in the country, the Sinulog Festival.
-Drawing in more than 200,000 local and foreign visitors over the past years, Sinulog Festival is celebrated every third Sunday of January in honor of Santo Niño, or the Child Jesus, the patron saint of Cebu — marked by colorful parades, massive street parties, and religious events.
+Drawing in more than 200,000 local and foreign visitors, the Sinulog Festival is celebrated every third Sunday of January in honor of Santo Niño, or the Child Jesus, the patron saint of Cebu.
+The festival hosts colorful parades, massive street parties, and religious events.

 When to avoid visiting Cebu

 If you wish to maximize your time in Cebu and fully enjoy its many landscapes and islands, avoid visiting during the rainy months of July to September, which also sees typhoons coming in.
-Flights may be cancelled, and island hopping trips and waterfall activities are deemed unsafe during this time.
+Flights may be canceled, and island hopping trips and waterfall activities are deemed unsafe during this time.

-If you’re also not into big crowds, you may want to visit after the Sinulog Festival as traffic will be highly congested, streets will be crowded, and hotel prices are on a surge during this week-long festivity.
+If you’re also not into big crowds, you may want to visit after the Sinulog Festival as roads will be highly congested, streets will be crowded, and hotel prices are on a surge during this week-long festivity.

 Cebu is arguably the busiest tourism gateway in the Philippines, next to Manila.
 Local visitors may visit the province via air or sea travel, while foreign tourists may fly directly to Mactan-Cebu International Airport from certain international points of origin.

-Connected to over 20 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (MCIA) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
-Major jump-off points include the Ninoy Aquino International Airport in Manila, Clark International Airport in Pampanga, Davao International Airport in Davao City, and the Laguindingan Airport in Cagayan de Oro City, and even smaller airports in Kalibo, Iloilo, and Puerto Princesa also have direct flights to Cebu.
-MCIA is located in Mactan Island, about an hour away from Cebu City.
-There are also flights from Baguio to Cebu starting December 16, 2022.
+Connected to over 20 domestic destinations all over the Philippines, the Mactan-Cebu International Airport (CEB) serves as an easy and convenient entry point to visit Cebu City and the rest of the province.
+Major jump-off points include the Ninoy Aquino International Airport in Manila, Clark International Airport in Pampanga, Davao International Airport in Davao City, and the Laguindingan Airport in Cagayan de Oro City.
+Even smaller airports in Kalibo, Iloilo, and Puerto Princesa also have direct flights to Cebu.
+The airport is located on Mactan Island, about an hour away from Cebu City.
+There are also flights from Baguio to Cebu.

 The airport also services international flights from over 20 destinations, including most countries in North and Southeast Asia.
 There are even long-haul flights from Los Angeles and Dubai going to Cebu.